omiridoue/sgsss-workflow/index.md

 ::::::::::::::::::::::::::::

-This lesson motivates the use of Nextflow ad nf-core as development tools for building and sharing reproducible data science workflow
+This lesson motivates the use of Nextflow ad nf-core as development tools for building and sharing reproducible data science workflow.

 ## lesson objectives